saranrapjs/nyc-vans/README.md

 http://ai.fmcsa.dot.gov/SMS/Data/Downloads.aspx

 This'll give you a csv file, described by the gov as "1,338,795 Interstate,Intrastate Hazmat and Intrastate Non-Hazmat Motor Carriers".
 You can then run `node import.js` to seed a sqlite db with this data.
 This sqlite db is what's used to populate the site!
+It's limited to records within NYC zip codes but you could really use this for any/all if you so please.  `node app.js` is used to run the express server

 TODO:
--Canvas-ified version of the van itself (so as to be embeddable) -Double check syntax for DROP TABLE IF EXISTS on initial import
+* Canvas-ified version of the van itself (so as to be embeddable)
+* Double check syntax for DROP TABLE IF EXISTS on initial import